Davi Napoleon

-Davi Napoleon, also known as Davida Skurnick and Davida Napoleon (born 1946), is an American theater historian and critic as well as a freelance feature writer.
+Davi Napoleon (born 1946), also known as Davida Skurnick and Davida Napoleon, is an American theater historian and critic as well as a freelance feature writer.
 She is a regular contributor to Live Design, a monthly magazine about entertainment design and designers.
 She is an expert on the not-for-profit theater in America and author of Chelsea on the Edge: The Adventures of an American Theater.
 This book is a major study of the economic changes in the American not-for-profit theater and the impact of these on the art produced.
 She has written on social and political issues as well.